French Executive Commission of 1848: Formation

-In May 1848 the National Assembly decided to establish the Executive Commission as a form of collective presidency, similar to that of Year III in the first French Revolution.
+In May 1848 the National Assembly decided to establish the Executive Commission as a collective head of state, similar to the National Convention and its Committee of Public Safety in the first French Revolution.
 The members were chosen from prominent members of the former Provisional Government.

-The members named to the commission by the Assembly on 9 May 1848 were François Arago (President of the Commission), Alphonse de Lamartine, Louis-Antoine Garnier-Pagès, Alexandre Auguste Ledru-Rollin and Pierre Marie de Saint-Georges.
+The members named to the commission by the Assembly on 9 May 1848 were François Arago (as President of the Commission), Alphonse de Lamartine, Louis-Antoine Garnier-Pagès, Alexandre Auguste Ledru-Rollin and Pierre Marie de Saint-Georges.

-These members acted jointly as head of state.

 Lamartine was seen by many as representing order and respect for property, while Ledru-Rollin stood for violence and communism.

 However, Lamartine used his strong popular mandate to force the National Assembly to make Ledru-Rollin one of the members of the Executive Commission.